monikakaron/monikakaron.github.io/_posts/2022-10-03-Testing a whole different world.md

 I love my brother, but...
 I am such a new beginner that I need basic tutorials to go forward.
 Now we are talking of **_really basic tutorials_**!
 I look at the text, the words, the commands and feel so...STUPID!
 Wondering how I ever could go through medical school, work as a senior project manager on "high valued" projects...and just don´t understand all the "curly braces", dots and links and "soft breaks".
 But....now the **HUGE ADVANTAGE** of **STUBBORNESS**!

 **AND**, with hours invested I can conclude that:
-* [markdown tutorial] (https://www.markdowntutorial.com/), this is the place to start!
+* [Markdown tutorial](https://markdowntutorial.com/), this is the place to start!
 Easy beginning and "_the base_"to have to understand basic commands when using Jekyll on GitHub.
 * [Jekyll Quickstart](https://jekyllrb.com/docs/), in my case, just going through the tutorial step by step.
 Reading and re-reading to understand the words and figuiring out what "Liquid" is...
+Important is not to ge to _stuck_ with all the " _magic_ " things Liquid can do.
+Just " _take the basic_ " and move on...the rest will (hopefully) come later **:-)**
-* [HTML tutorial] (https://www.w3schools.com/html/), a good tutorial to have on a side as a "_cheating document_", when you need just to understand some programming (if your not a HTML-programmer from scratch).
+* [HTML tutorial](https://w3schools.com/html/), a good tutorial to have on a side as a " _cheating document_ ", when you need just to wrap our head around some programming (if your are not a HTML-programmer from scratch).
+* [Questions on template so-simple-themes-Jekyll](https://mmistakes.github.io/so-simple-theme/markup/markup-image-alignment/), interesting to find the possibilities where one can search for a lot of answer on the _heap_ amount of questions (at least I) a person can have...